emmacooperpeterson/ippp/my notes/TAsession1.md

-## Thursday TA sessions will be 4:30-6:00 from now on
+## Thursday TA sessions will be 4:30-6:00 from now on!

 #### 1. Relationship between things
 * Atom <-> Word